turingschool/backend-curriculum-site/module1/lessons/ruby_object_model_alt.markdown

 * `Modules` can be mixed-in to multiple classes (mixins)

 #### Exercises
-Using `.ancestors`, `.included_modules`, and `.superclass`, map out the ancestors and superclasses of Modules and Classes of these several commonly-used Ruby classes: Hash, Array, String, Fixnum, Bignum, and Float.
+Using `.ancestors`, `.included_modules`, and `.superclass`, map out the ancestors and superclasses of Modules and Classes of these several commonly-used Ruby classes: Hash, Array, String, Integer, and Float.

 #### Extension
 Read Camilo Reyes' ["Understanding the Object Model."](https://www.sitepoint.com/understanding-object-model/)